34conman/musical-octo-umbrella/rules.md

 ## How we will track progress (and follow-up) on completion of tasks
 We will track progress using Git.
+We will also text each other to follow up on the completion of tasks if somebody isn't doing what's assigned to them.

 ## How we will communicate difficulties with a task assigned to us